On the Distributed Complexity of Large-Scale Graph Computations: Upper Bounds

 with probability $\ge 1 - n^{-2}$.
-According to \eqref{eq:binBnd}, each vertex in bin $S_j$ can hold up to $k/2^j$ tokens, and hence \eqref{eq:bins} tells us that the total number of messages produced by vertices in $S_j$ on machine $M_i$ is
+According to \eqref{eq:binBnd}, each vertex in bin $S_j$ holds less than $k/2^j$ tokens, and thus by \eqref{eq:bins} the total number of messages produced by vertices in $S_j$ that are located on machine $M_i$ is